-Currently, the voluntary markets represent a small portion of the total carbon market, with approximately \$2 billion traded in 2021, representing 493.1 MtCO2e in carbon credits.
-In comparison, global compliance markets traded \$910 billion in value representing a volume of 12.5 GtCO2e in 2022.
+Currently, the voluntary markets represent a small portion of the total carbon market, with just under \$1.9 billion traded in 2022, representing 254 MtCO2e in carbon credits.
+In comparison, global compliance markets traded \$950 billion in value representing 12.5 GtCO2e of allowances in 2023.
 The voluntary markets currently trade less than 1% of the value and less than 5% of the volume of the compliance carbon markets.